fi4sk0/digital-cv/index.md

 <br>

 **CTO / Full stack developer** @ Literacy GmbH *(2021 - present)*
-  - Developing, deploying and maintaining our own product, [Annex Tracker](https://annex-tracker.de) in a challenging environment with high security requirements (Mergin&Acquisition lawyers)
+  - Developing, deploying and maintaining our own product, [Annex Tracker](https://annex-tracker.de) in a challenging environment with high security requirements (Merging & Acquisition lawyers)
   - On-premise deployment for customers with high security requirements
+  - Deploying and maintaining the product on our own cloud infrastructure
-  - Architecting and implementing new features
+  - Architecting and implementing new features, including discovery and discussion with customers
   - **_Technologies used:_** Angular, Docker, LibreOffice via Python, SQLite
 <br>